 Subscribe for $9/monthBuy as an Anki deck

-When you finish this deck, you’ll have the knowledge and confidence you need to understand about 85% of Czech TV shows and real YouTube videos.
+When you finish this deck, you'll have the foundation you need to understand about 85% of Czech TV shows and YouTube videos.
+For best results, combine it with immersion learning — check out our complete immersion learning guide.

 The hardest part of learning a language is basic comprehension.
 Once you can understand enough to have fun, you'll never want to stop.